What is your name and where are you from?

 What attracted you to be a contributor to The Holland Times?

 I knew I was moving to the Netherlands, so I started contacting expat publications to see if they had writing opportunities.
 The Holland Times said they did and the rest is media history!

 What is the best thing about writing for an expat magazine with such a wide circulation?

 I really like sharing all the things that I love about the Netherlands and helping other expats out with living here and understanding how things work.
 It also great that the readers aren’t only from the US and UK, so it’s fun to write for a broader English-speaking audience as well.

 Do your friends/family in your home country read your articles?

-What subject is your favorite to write about?
+What subject is your favourite to write about?

 Is writing a hobby or an aspiration for you?
 Do you write for your regular job or studies?

-Who is your favorite writer?
+Who is your favourite writer?
 What genre do they write in?
 Or are they a journalist, scholar, etc.?